 A visit from a bailiff or an enforcement officer can be a very frightening and distressing experience.
 The information on this page provides some general information on what a bailiff or enforcement officer can and cannot do if they visit your home.
 This information will help you with knowing what your rights are.
-If you have a question about bailiffs that isn't answered on this page, please get in touch.
-One of our advisors will be able to help.
+If you have a question about bailiffs that isn't answered on this page, or if you need some advice on how to deal with unaffordable debts, please get in touch.
+One of our advisors will be happy to help.

-If you are worried about Bailiffs coming to your door, then it is likely you need some sort of help or advice in regard to your debts.
-Get in touch with us if you would like to speak to a Debt Advisor about your debts.
+If you are worried about Bailiffs coming to your door, then it is possible you need some sort of help or advice in regard to your unaffordable debts.
+Click the button below to contact us.
+One of our advisors will contact you to proivde advice on your debts.

 What can I do when a Bailiff is coming to my house?